rjiang03/H-SCL/README.md

 # H-SCL
 Implementation of paper

-Please get into folder code
+Please get into folder main

 For reproduce the result, please use command

 python main.py

-The performance will be saved as npy file.
+The default set up is cifar100 using H-SCL with beta = 5, The performance will be saved as npy file.

 For reproduce the loss shown in Figure 7, please use command